 Configuring a Relay¶

-To create a relay, you can use any node in your network, but it should have a public IP address (not behind a NAT).
-Your Netmaker server can be a relay server and makes for a good default choice if you are unsure of which node to select.
+To create a relay, you can use any host in your network, but it should have a public IP address (not behind a NAT).